 Dr. John Hardman

 John came to FAU as an international student from Argentina to pursue the PhD in Educational Leadership in 2004 after twenty years of teaching and leading international schools in South America.
 After graduating from the program, he began teaching master’s and doctoral level courses in the school leadership and adult and community education programs, which continues to this day.
-He is one of four project coordinators of a Wallace Foundation Principal Preparation Pipeline grant implementing a fully revised Master’s Degree in Educational Leadership in partnership with the public-school districts of Broward, Palm Beach, St. Lucie, and Martin, and with the Florida Department of Education.
-In his particular case, John coordinates the department’s internal revised School Leaders Master’s Degree Program called IDEAL (for Inclusive Development of Educational Administrators and Leaders).
-He is also the department liaison to the FAU Center for eLearning (CeL).
+He is the Coordinator of the IDEAL (Inclusive Development of Educational Administrators and Leaders) Master’s Degree for School Leaders.
+He is also the department liaison to the FAU Center for Online and Continuous Education (COCE).

 Along with serving on both NCATE and CAEP accreditation committees for the College of Education since 2005, John chaired the College of Education Standing Diversity Committee from 2010 – 2019, and served on the University’s Diversity Platform Council since its creation in 2016 until 2019.